Skip to content

 ParameterDescriptionDefault

-ui.nameThe base name for UI resources.netapp-connector-ui
+ui.nameThe base name for UI resources.neo-ui

 ui.replicaCountNumber of UI pods to run.1